Verification Guide — Reproducing the Benchmark Claims

 Chain of evidence:

-sum(scores.values())(authoritative; do not use the storedtotalfield). - Canonical round filter — only dirs matching
+sum(scores.values())(authoritative; do not use the storedtotalfield, which has historically drifted off-by-one). - Canonical round filter —

 To verify:

-# Snapshot the current committed report + stats, then regenerate and compare.
+# Snapshot the current committed report, then regenerate and compare.

-The script is deterministic (seed 42).
-Both diffs should be empty — if not, either your dependency versions differ or the committed artifacts have drifted from their generating source.
+The R1 sweep is idempotent, so the diff should be empty (modulo the regenerated timestamp).
+If not, either your dependency versions differ or the committed artifacts have drifted from their generating source.

 Walk the chain:

-Claim example: The cohort-symmetry rule in docs/methodology/pipeline.md requires that if trial t<N> is rerun for one tool, it’s rerun for all 9 before the trial is used in comparison.
+Claim example: The cohort-symmetry rule (enforced by scripts/audit-cohort-symmetry.py) requires that if trial t<N> is rerun for one tool, it’s rerun for all 8 before the trial is used in comparison.

 Verify: